chattanooga law project

 which are listed below.
 Driver's licenses can also be restricted.

 The Tennessee Financial Responsibility Division administers the Financial Responsibility Law by coordinating all cancellation, suspension, and revocation actions against driving privileges arising from crashes and/or moving traffic violations.
 This division maintains information on out-of-state traffic violations by Tennessee licensed drivers, as well as offenses committed in this state.
-The Financial Responsibility Division is responsible for processing the reinstatement of driving privileges by seeing that an individual has met all requirements of the law.
-Frequently Asked Questions:

 1. What are some of the reasons I might lose my driving privileges in